one-click-desktop/virtualization-server/README.md

 - `ExternalRabbitMQHostname`: Hostname of external RabbitMQ broker used for client connection monitoring.
 Default value is `localhost`.
 - `ExternalRabbitMQPort`: Port of external RabbitMQ broker used for client connection monitoring.
 Default value is `5673`.
 - `ClientHeartbeatChecksForMissing`: Amount of failed checks after which client is marked as missing/disconnected.
 Default is `2`.
-- `ClientHeartbeatChecksDelay`: Time (in miliseconds) between client connection state checks.
+- `ClientHeartbeatChecksDelay`: Time (in milliseconds) between client connection state checks.
 Default is `10000`.

 ### ServerResources

 - `Cpus`: Number of total CPU logical cores available for system.
 Default is `2`.
 - `Memory`: Amount of RAM available for system (in MiB).
 Default is `2048`.
 - `Storage`: Amount of storage available for system. (in GiB).
 Default is `100`.
 - `MachineTypes`: Comma separated list of machine type templates.
-Server will look for their configuration files in config folder with names matching machine type names with prefix `-template.ini`.
+Server will look for their configuration files in config folder with names matching machine type names with suffix `_template.ini`.
+IMPORTANT!
+Template name must contains ONLY characters from regexp `[a-zA-Z0-9\-]`.
+Otherwise libvirt will report domain name error.
 - `GPUsCount`: Number of GPUs available for system.

 ### ServerGPU